-29+ Website Footer Examples and What Makes Them Work
+29+ Website Footer Examples and Why They Work So Well

 Often neglected by web designers, website footers are nothing less than a stop point where users can decide if your website is valuable to them or not.
 There’s no too much scrolling, when it comes to reaching the bottom of a webpage, users will find it and extract the most of it.